Algan1/Sorular/README.md

 public void second() { ... }
 public void third() { ... }
 }
 The same instance of Foo will be passed to three different threads.
-ThreadA will call first threadB will call second, and thread( will call third.
+ThreadA will call first(),
+threadB will call second(),
+and threadC will call third().

 Design a mechanism to ensure that first is called before second and second is called before third.

-  15.5 Sırayla Ara:  Aşağıdaki gibi bir kodumuz olduğunu varsayalım:  public class Foo {
+  15.5 Sırayla Çağır:  Aşağıdaki gibi bir kodumuz olduğunu varsayalım:  public class Foo {
 public Foo() { ... }
 public void first() { ... }
 public void second() { ... }
 public void third() { ... }
 }
 Aynı 'Foo' üç farklı iş parçacığına iletilecek.
+ThreadA first() fonksyionunu,  ThreadB second() fonksiyonunu çağıracak sonra ve ThreadC  third() fonksiyonunu çağıracak.
-ThreadA ilk ThreadB'yi arayacak sonra ikinciyi arayacak ve son olarak üçüncüyü arayacak.
-Arama sırasını tersine alacak bir mekanizma tasarlayın.
+ Arama sırasını böyle garantiye alacak bir mekanizma tasarlayın.

-15.6 Synchronized Methods: You are given a class with synchronized method A and a normal method B. If you have two threads in one instance of a program, can they both execute A at the same time?
+15.6 Synchronized Methods: You are given a class with synchronized method A and a normal method B.
+If you have two threads in one instance of a program, can they both execute A at the same time?
 Can they execute A and B at the same time?

 15.6 Senkronize Metotlar:  Senkronize metot A sınıfınız ve normal metot B sınıfınız var.
 Eğer programın iki iş parçacıklı bir örneği varsa, ikisini de A sınıfı ile yapabilir misiniz?
 Veya A ve B sınıfını aynı anda kullanabilir misiniz?
+(Not: Senkronize method nedir?)

 15.7 FizzBuzz: In the classic problem FizzBuzz, you are told to print the numbers from 1 to n.
 However, when the number is divisible by 3, print "Fizz''.
 When it is divisible by 5, print "Buzz''.
 When it is